Baked Cottage Cheese Eggs: 20 g Protein Breakfast

 Serving Suggestions

 • Avocado Toast Pairing: Slice baked cottage cheese eggs and place over whole‐grain toast.
-For a satisfying side, add a crunchy handful of nut-free granola—it’s allergy-safe and packed with fiber-rich seeds and oats.
 The creamy base and healthy fats make a balanced breakfast.

 • Fresh Salsa Topper: Spoon pico de gallo or tomato salsa on each slice for a bright, zesty contrast.